connorm400/social-nexus/README.md

 # Social nexus

-At first this project was supposed to be like SecureDrop, but I decided to pivot to a sort of social billboard web app. new name coming soon^TM
+At first this project was supposed to be like SecureDrop, but I decided to pivot to a sort of social billboard / forum web app. new name coming soon^TM

 ### Current routes